GUDHI/gudhi-devel/src/python/doc/wasserstein_distance_user.rst

 Basic example
 -------------

-This example computes the 1-Wasserstein distance from 2 persistence diagrams with euclidean ground metric.
+This example computes the 1-Wasserstein distance from 2 persistence diagrams with Euclidean ground metric.
 Note that persistence diagrams must be submitted as (n x 2) numpy arrays and must not contain inf values.

 .. testcode::